WDSE (TV): Analog-to-digital conversion

 WDSE discontinued regular programming on its analog signal, over VHF channel 8, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
 The station's digital signal relocated from its pre-transition UHF channel 38 to VHF channel 8.

+The station has an application to increase its power from 34,000 watts to 47,500 watts.